Friday, March 6th, 2025: An Experiential Exploration of Internal Family Systems (IFS) Therapy

 1. To learn the basic tenets of the theory, goals, and practice of Internal Family Systems.

-2. Participants will receive an explanation and examples of the concepts of Self and parts (managers, firefighters, and exiles).
+2. Participants will receive an explanation of and examples of the concepts of Self and parts (managers, firefighters, and exiles).
 This objective will instruct the students on applying the therapy to clients.

 Contact Hours: 5 hours